Alex Mart, CMT

 The Protectometer:

-By Lorimer Moseley and David Butler of NOI (Neuro Orthopaedic Institute) Group
+Link for Downloadable Protectometer Worksheet - by Lorimer Moseley and David Butler of NOI Group (Neuro Orthopaedic Institute).

-NOI Group: Global Leaders in Pain Science Education – Transforming Knowledge into Better Care (trainings, resources and more)JournalSpeak (emotions processing through writing):
+NOI Group: Global Leaders in Pain Science Education – Transforming Knowledge into Better Care (trainings, resources and more).
+An exceptional resource for pain education, for medical and health care professionals and layfolk alike. --> NOI Group clinical discussions YouTube channelJournalSpeak (emotional processing through targeting writing practice):

 www.yourbreakawake.com - JournalSpeak writing process